Zaaynab10/Exercice2-Diaw-Ndeye/README.md

 # Exercice2-Diaw-Ndeye

-A simple backend Todo application built with Node.js, Express, and PostgreSQL.
+A simple Todo application built with Node.js, Express, and MongoDB, including a frontend interface.

 ## Features